LarsNorlander/dev-diary/general.md

 ## September 26, 2018

 Again, with the really occupied day of emails and calls.
 Tomorrow I have a meeting that's pretty early in the day so maybe, if nobody calls me in the afternoon, I could at least watch a video or something.

+## September 27, 2018

+Had an entire day's worth of an interview, answering emails, and code examinations.
+I'm hoping that soon enough I could get a job.